Hoya are perfect plants for beginner house plant parents

 Hoya make great beginner house plants!

-Hoya usually have thick leaves and are very epiphytic.
-This means they like warm, humid temperatures and take a lot of their moisture and nutrients directly from the air.
-You will want to take care not to overwater these plants.
+Hoya usually have thick leaves, this is why they are also called 'Wax Plants'.
+Most types are very epiphytic.
+This means they like warm, humid temperatures and receive a lot of their moisture and nutrients directly from the air.
+Even though they appreciate somewhat humid conditions, you will want to take care not to overwater these plants.

 Plant all of these Hoya in a cactus and succulent mix and and water when the soil is dry to the touch.
 Keep them where they receive adequate air circulation and lots of natural light, a south-facing window is preferred.
 If you don't have a humid environment, it is a good idea to mist your Hoya at least once a week.